 We are required to initially receive regulatory approval for suppliers and we obtained our current supply of alprostadil from two approved sources.
 The first is Nera Pharm, formerly Spolana Chemical Works a.s. in Neratovice, Czech Republic.
-The second is Chinoin Pharmaceutical and Chemical Works Co., Ltd. Chinoin Pharmaceutical is the Hungarian subsidiary of the French pharmaceutical company Sanofi Synthelabo.
-From July 2000 until March 2002, Nera Pharm was the sole source of supply of alprostadil approved for use in the manufacture of product for distribution in Europe, of which we have a limited supply.
-Certain restrictions were put in place by the European regulatory authorities that required a variation to be approved before VIVUS could use the Chinoin Pharmaceutical alprostadil supply for European manufacture.
-After transferring marketing licenses in Europe to Abbott Laboratories, our former distribution partner, Abbott Laboratories filed a variation on September 26, 2001.
-The variation was approved in March 2002 and allows us to use a portion of our Chinoin Pharmaceutical supply of alprostadil for European manufacture.
-In the second quarter of 2002, we ended our contractual relationship with Nera Pharm, which leaves Chinoin Pharmaceutical as our sole qualified supplier of alprostadil.
+The second is Chinoin Pharmaceutical and Chemical Works Co., Ltd. In the second quarter of 2002, we ended our contractual relationship with Nera Pharm, which leaves Chinoin Pharmaceutical as our sole qualified supplier of alprostadil.
 We are currently in the process of investigating additional sources for our future alprostadil supplies.
 However, there can be no assurance that we will be able to identify and qualify additional suppliers of alprostadil, in a timely manner, if at all.